Blushbox/spree-product-assembly/README.markdown

 ## About this fork

 This fork introduces the notion of assembly variants.
-For example, an assembly name "Bundle 1" may have variants:
+For example, an assembly named "Bundle 1" may have variants:

 - small
 - medium